 WooCommerce is easy to start with.
-If you already have a WP site and you want to add eCommerce functionality - WooCommerce is the best plugin to choose from.
+If you have a WP site and want to add the eCommerce functionality to it - WooCommerce is the best plugin to settle for.
 It will relieve you of getting used to new interfaces or moving to another platform.

 Even if you are not WP user - WooCommerce is an excellent choice for eCommerce newbies.
 Store management and daily routines are relatively simple.
-Besides, numerous video tuts are explaining how to start selling online with WooCommerce.
+Besides, numerous video tutorials are there to help you out.

-By the way, the new WooCommerce 3.2 was released on October 11th.
-It includes lots of enhancements and improvements that can boost your store performance.
-New filters will allow you to manage your subscriptions and sort extensions by installed/activated/download/update.
-This can facilitate your daily routines and keep you notified about current statuses of your addons and updated as well.
+The new version of the software includes lots of improvements that can boost your store performance.
+Modern filters will allow you to manage your subscriptions and sort out extensions by installed/activated/download/update.
+This will facilitate the daily routine and notify you about the statuses of your addons and updates.

-Speaking about Magento, we should mention that before the release of Magento 2, the platform was quite complicated to manage.
-Now the processes are facilitated a lot, and the Magento interface has become user-friendly.
-The shopping cart also offers many video instructions showing how to deal with it.
+When speaking about Magento, we should mention that before the release of Magento 2, the platform was hard to handle.
+Now all the processes much easier, and the Magento interface has become user-friendly.
+The shopping cart offers many video guides on its management.
 Some difficulties may occur when you start adding extensions.
-In case that will be a challenge you can always hire an experienced developer to do this job.
+But you can always hire an experienced developer to do this job.

-With a new Magento 2.3 release on November 2018 merchants got even more progressive features.
-While store owners are migrating from Magento 1 to 2, developers are intensively updating new versions of second “Industry standard” generation.
-Along with many bug fixes and minor changes, the new Fraud Protection functionality and Advanced reported module were added.
-In addition, from now on customers can create a cart with more than 300 line items and store owners can easily process it.
-The new version is much stable and provides many new effective features to B2B online businesses.
+With the release of a new Magento 2.3 merchants got even more progressive features.
+While store owners are migrating from Magento 1 to 2, developers intensively update new versions of second “Industry standard” generation.
+They have already fixed bugs and made minor changes, added new Fraud Protection functionality, and Advanced reported module.
+Besides, now customers can create a cart with more than 300 line items, and store owners will easily process it.
+The new version is stable and provides many new effective features to B2B online businesses.